-Other books by this author that I've reviewed include Dark Lover, Lover Eternal, Lover Awakened, Covet, Crave, Lover Revealed, Lover Unbound, Lover Enshrined, Lover Mine, Lover Unleashed, Envy, An Irresistible Bachelor, His Comfort and Joy, Lover Reborn, Rapture, Lover at Last, Possession, The King, The Shadows, The Bourbon Kings, The Beast, Blood Vow, The Chosen.
+Other books by this author include Dark Lover, Lover Eternal, Lover Awakened, Covet, Crave, Lover Revealed, Lover Unbound, Lover Enshrined, Lover Mine, Lover Unleashed, Envy, An Irresistible Bachelor, His Comfort and Joy, Lover Reborn, Rapture, Lover at Last, Possession, The King, The Shadows, The Bourbon Kings, The Beast, Blood Vow, The Chosen

 First in the Black Dagger Legacy series, a spin-off from the Black Dagger Brotherhood paranormal romance series and revolving around the younger generation of vampires who will train under the Brothers.
 The couple focus is on Paradise and Craeg.